sublayerapp/clag/README.md

 ## Installation

-* Get an API key from OpenAI for gpt4-turbo: https://platform.openai.com/

-* Set your API key as OPENAI\_API\_KEY in your environment

 * Install the gem
 `gem install clag`

 * Generate commands
 `clag g "create a new ruby on rails project using postgres and tailwindcss"`

+### Using OpenAI's GPT-4

+* Get an API key from OpenAI for gpt4-turbo: https://platform.openai.com/

+* Set your API key as OPENAI\_API\_KEY in your environment

+### Using Google's Gemini 1.0

+* Get an API key from Google's AI Studio at https://ai.google.dev/

+* Set your API key as GEMINI\_API\_KEY in your environment

+* Select Gemini as your preferred LLM by setting CLAG\_LLM=gemini in your environment

 ## Usage